aiaaee/git-test/README.md

-this is only github test and It's not important repository
+this is only github test and AI  and It's not important repository